Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 Chemotaxis is one example of many ways in which a cell must be able to perceive a change in its environment and react accordingly.
 This response is governed by a process called **signal transduction**, in which a cell identifies a stimulus outside the cell and then transmits this stimulus into the cell in order to effect a response.

-When a certain molecule's extracellular concentration increases, **receptor proteins** on the outside of the cell have more frequent bonding with these molecules and are therefore able to detect changes in molecular concentration.
+When a certain molecule's extracellular concentration increases, **receptor proteins** on the outside of the cell have more frequent binding with these molecules and are therefore able to detect changes in molecular concentration.
 This "signal" is then "transduced" via a series of internal chemical processes.

 For example, transcription factors, which we discussed in the [previous module](../motifs/transcription), are involved in a signal transduction process.
 When some extracellular molecule is detected, a cascade begins that eventually changes a transcription factor into an active state, so that it is ready to activate or repress the genes that it regulates.